AudranDoublet/rtx_opr/README.md

 Example:
 ```
 cargo run --release -- game \
-          --with-shadows \
           --resolution-coeff 2 \
           --view-distance 10 \
           --layout fr
 ```

 Main game parameters:
-* with-shadows: if present, active shadows (will be slower)
 * resolution-coeff: if greater than 1, the game is run with a poorer quality
 * view-distance: number of chunks seen in each direction
 * layout: fr or us, main keyboard mapping